top of page

 Seismic monitoring of Bernal Glacier

-As this will be our first field campaign on the Bernal Glacier, part of the work will involve exploring the glacier with different tools and observing which phenomena we can observe.
+We want to explore the glacier with different tools and observe which phenomena we can see.
 One way to observe is through seismic signals, which we will look for on the ground, air, and water.
 For this, we will have Raspberry Shake 3-axis seismic stations, Raspberry Boom infrasonic sensors, and a hydrophone.

 Project's objectives